-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils boost their independent learning skills through systems such as learning buddies, 5 B's (Brain, board, book, buddy, boss), DUMTUMS, Kagan Appropriate, labelled, accessible resources are available in all classrooms to promote independence All KS2 students have access to a regular homework club.
-Purple Pens of Progress - active feedback to marking used as per marking policy Take-up time used in lessons to allow children to respond to marking and individual feedback.
-Students have personalised equipment to help them learn such as talking tins, overlays and number squares Where necessary students have access to: visual timetables; task cards; and prompt cards.
-Additional support is shared to build resilience in the young person so that they have self-coping strategies When appropriate personalised task boards and timetables are available to support independence.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils boost their independent learning skills through systems such as learning buddies, 5 B's (Brain, board, book, buddy, boss), DUMTUMS, Appropriate, labelled, accessible resources are available in all classrooms to promote independence All students have access to a regular homework club.
+Whole school approach of 'REACHER' and 'ROLLER' as models of active, independent learning Purple Pens of Progress - active feedback to marking used as per marking policy Take-up time used in lessons to allow children to respond to marking and individual feedback.
+Target cards showing next steps in learning Students have personalised equipment to help them learn such as talking tins, overlays and number squares Where necessary students have access to: visual timetables; task cards; and prompt cards.
+Additional support is shared to build resilience in the young person so that they have self-coping strategies for when and if the TA is absent.
+When appropriate personalised task boards and timetables are available to support independence.
 Now and Next boards Visual Timetables and Choosing boards Makaton signs and symbols